alessandroragano/music-archive-quality-prediction/README.md

 ### Purpose
 QAMA is a reference-free (non-intrusive) quality metric for digitised music archives.
 The QAMA model is useful to predict the perceived audio quality of vinyl recordings that are digitised.
 For example, it can be used to retrieve the best quality items or to detect low-quality old vinyl recordings in a collection.
+The model is optimised for real-world recordings.

 ### Vinylset
-The QAMA model has been trained using digitised vinyl collections including several genres e.g. classical, jazz, electronic.
-The dataset Vinylset includes 620 tracks extracted from original vinyl recordings and labelled with mean opinion score (MOS).
+The QAMA model has been trained using real-world recordings from vinyl discs.
+The dataset includes several genres e.g. classical, jazz, electronic.
+We collected 620 tracks extracted from original vinyl recordings and labelled them with mean opinion score (MOS).

 ### More Information
 For additional information on QAMA and Vinylset see the ICASSP'23 paper.
 For more information on quality assessment for digital audio archives see the JAES paper.